-For solar panels that get particularly dirty and require regular cleaning, a power wash cleaning kit can be very handy.
+For solar panels that get particularly dirty and require regular solar panel cleaning, a power wash clean can be very handy.

-The Taishi Solar Panel Window Cleaning Kit is battery powered and includes a high-pressure pump, which is very effective on flat panels with significant dirt, grime, or bird dropping build up.
+The Taishi Solar Panel Window Cleaning Kit is battery powered and includes a high-pressure pump, which is very effective on flat panels with significant dirt, grime, or bird dropping build up and regain that solar power.
 The unit has a 30L/7.9 gal water tank with a handle to make it completely portable, and allows for the addition of a cleaning solution to the water for managing dirt and grime.
 The hose is pre-threaded inside the pole, which extends to just under 20ft.
 The pole itself is lightweight, easy to carry, and made of a high-density aluminum alloy.
-The cleaning brush is just under a foot long and easily attaches with a gooseneck adaptor.
+The cleaning equipment flow thru brush is just under a foot long and easily attaches with a gooseneck adaptor.

 This unit does a very nice job cleaning solar panels, as well as other glass and windows around your home or business.
 The high-pressure water pump makes it a much easier, less labor-intensive task, and the brush is long enough and sturdy enough to scrub the panels easily, yet will not scratch the glass.
 The high-pressure pump is very versatile and can be used for other power washing tasks as well.